ppkantorski/Ultrahand-Overlay/examples/4IFIR Explorer/README.md

 1. Launch the Tesla Menu on your device.
 2. Navigate to `Ultrahand` and then select `4IFIR Explorer`.
 3. Use the commands specified in the `config.ini` file to swap between different 4IFIR and OC configurations.
-4. After running a command, you will be required to reboot for changes to apply.
+4. After running a command, you will be required to reboot for changes to be properly applied.

 ## Additional Information